kumaridimpleabcd2006-eng/password-strength-checker/README.md

 -Checj lowwercase letter
 -Check digits
 -check special character
--Tells whether the password is a  strong or weak
+-Tells whether the password is a  stronge or weak

 2.*login System* :- A simple login system built with python and file hamdling.